GadgetFactory/OpenBench-Logic-Sniffer/readme.md

-The OpenBench Logic Sniffer is a $50 Open Source Logic Analyzer developed in collaboration between [Gadget Factory](www.gadgetfactory.net) and [Dangerous Prototypes](www.dangerousprototypes.com).
+The OpenBench Logic Sniffer is a $50 Open Source Logic Analyzer developed as a joint venture between [Gadget Factory](www.gadgetfactory.net) and [Dangerous Prototypes](www.dangerousprototypes.com).
+If you like this project check out the other projects at both websites.

 Overview
 --------